If you’re visiting Australia from Italy you may be eligible for medical care under Medicare while you’re here.

 If you're a diplomat

-If you’re a diplomat, you and your family are eligible to enrol in Medicare for the whole time you’re posted here.
+If you’re a diplomat, you and your family are eligible to enrol in Medicare for the time you’re posted here.
 This means the cover under the agreement will apply for as long as you’re in Australia.

 If you’re not eligible for Medicare, you can’t claim a benefit for treatment you have in Australia.
 But, if you need to lodge an income tax return in Australia, you may be eligible for a Medicare levy exemption.
 This applies if you weren’t eligible for Medicare for all or part of the financial year.
 You’ll need to get a Medicare Entitlement Statement from us to do this.

 Read more about the Medicare levy exemption on the Australian Taxation Office website.